-Children and teens age 6-17 should engage in moderate to vigours aerobic exercise 60 minutes a day, which should include muscle strengthing and bone-strengthening activities 3 days a week.
+Children and teens age 6-17 should engage in moderate to vigorous aerobic exercise 60 minutes a day, which should include muscle strengthing and bone strengthening activities 3 days a week.
 And children age 3-5 should engage in physical activity throughout the day.

 For people with Spina Bifida, engaging in exercise can be a little more complicated but important nonetheless.
 Here are some tips to get you started.

 Since Spina Bifida affects each person differently, there’re specific things each individual can or cannot do.
 Not everyone is in an ideal condition to work out.
 Inform your doctor about your plan and ask them which types of exercise suit you and what you should be beware of.
 Communicate with your doctor if anything feels wrong during your workout.

 If you have a disability as a result of Spina Bifida, you can look for an ACSM/NCHPAD certified inclusive fitness trainer.
 This kind of trainer is specially qualified to train people challenged with disabilities.
 Talk to your trainer about your situation, ask questions to make sure they’re qualified, and build a personalized training routine together.

 If you want to combine working out with a support group, find out if there are any local sports team formed by people who have similar conditions.
 If you’re disabled, you can also see if your local gym offers classes for disabled people.